 CDC Burden of Canine Brucellosis Information Collection Telephone Script

-This script will only be used if the response rate is below 30% at one month after the distribution of the assessment.
-The script will be delivered by the Brucellosis Epidemiologist or an unpaid student.
+This script will be used to call all non-responders three weeks after the requested due date, which is seven weeks after the distribution of the assessment.
+The script will be delivered by the Brucellosis Epidemiologist or a student.

 Good morning/afternoon.